 So why, 40 years after my Mum’s death am I finally putting pen to paper and writing this?

 My Mum may not have survived her cancer, but I did.
 I, my sister, my Mum’s friends and family were all part of the fallout of that illness, yet only my Mum got treatment.

 I’m not a researcher, I’m not a nurse, and I’ve never had cancer, but I am, in my own way, a Cancer survivor.
 I therefore chose to help others by sharing this story again today.

-If just one employer reading this chooses to check and communicate the cancer support resources in their benefits package more effectively (after all, they pay for it!) as a result of reading my story, perhaps the loss of my Mum will count for something.
-Because, even after 40 years, even after the counselling, I still want her quiet, painful fight to count for something.
+If just one employer reading this chooses to check and communicate the cancer support resources in their benefits package more effectively (after all, they pay for it!) as a result of reading my story, perhaps the loss of my Mum will have made a difference.

 Thanks for reading x